pivotal/docs-tap/scc/parameters-reference.hbs.md

 > `--param serviceAccount=...`.

 See [ImageRepository reference
-docs](../source-controller/reference.hbs.md#imagerepository) for details on the ImageRepository resource and [Using a prebuilt image](../scc/pre-built-image.hbs.md) for information regarding the functionality as a whole.
+docs](../source-controller/reference.hbs.md#imagerepository) for details about the ImageRepository resource and [Using a prebuilt image](../scc/pre-built-image.hbs.md) for information regarding the function as a whole.

 ## image-scanner